Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 820M should theoretically be quite a bit faster than the GeForce GT 210 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce 820M should theoretically be quite a bit superior to the GeForce GT 210 overall. (explain)

-Texel RateThe GeForce 820M should be quite a bit (about 144%) better at AF than the GeForce GT 210. (explain)
+Texel RateThe GeForce 820M will be much (more or less 144%) faster with regards to texture filtering than the GeForce GT 210. (explain)

-Pixel RateThe GeForce 820M is quite a bit (approximately 22%) more effective at AA than the GeForce GT 210, and will be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce 820M is quite a bit (approximately 22%) more effective at full screen anti-aliasing than the GeForce GT 210, and should be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison